BradyAJohnston/bradyajohnston.github.io/_posts/2020-06-02-testing-twitter-embeds.md

 You can then just copy and paste that entire block (for whatever i range you give it) into the command line for ChimeraX and it will render all of the files for you.

 Into blender you can import the images as frame, and I then tested out a quick scene in EEVEE.
-To make the shadows cast correctly you must ensure _Blender Mode_ and _Shadow Mode_ in the shader properties for the plane are set to `Alpha Blender` and `Alpha Clip` respectively.
+To make the shadows cast correctly you must ensure _Blend Mode_ and _Shadow Mode_ in the shader properties for the plane are set to `Alpha Blend` and `Alpha Clip` respectively.

 ![Blende Modes](https://i.imgur.com/wskg5hL.png "Blend Modes")